Wood Bouldin: Early life and education

-Born at "Golden Hills" plantation in Charlotte County, Virginia to the former Ann Lewis and her lawyer and circuit-riding judge husband, Congressman Thomas Bouldin, he was named to honor his grandfather Wood Bouldin (1742-1800), who had married Joanna, the aunt of U.S. President John Tyler.
+Born at "Golden Hills" plantation in Charlotte County, Virginia to the former Ann Lewis and her lawyer (later circuit-riding judge and eventually Congressman) husband Thomas Bouldin, he was named to honor his grandfather Wood Bouldin (1742-1800), who had married Joanna, the aunt of U.S. President John Tyler.
 His parents had married in 1804, and Ann Lewis Bouldin bore a total of six sons and five daughters before her death in 1823.
 His father remarried in 1825 and his second wife, Eliza Watkins Spencer, bore four sons.
 Meanwhile, as a youth, this Wood Bouldin was sent to Richmond to receive a private education from Mr. Turner.
 He then was sent to Bedford County, Virginia to attend the New London Academy conducted by Rev. Nicholas H. Cobbs (later the bishop of Alabama).
 After teaching school for a year, Bouldin moved to Halifax County, Virginia and studied law under William Leigh.

 Although an ancestor, also Thomas Bouldin, had arrived in the Virginia colony nearly two centuries earlier, and lived with his wife and son William in Elizabeth City County the family's ties to this Southside Virginia area began with Col. Thomas Bouldin (1702-1782) who moved his family including six sons from Cecil County, Maryland to the southern Virginia frontier, and became the first sheriff of then-vast Lunenburg County, then of Charlotte County.
 His son, this man's namesake, Wood Bouldin Sr. was promoted from second to first lieutenant of the 14th Virginia Regiment and inherited land in Charlotte County, as well as married Joanna Tyler.
 His brothers (this man's uncles) Thomas Bouldin and Joseph Bouldin operated an ordinary and farmed in Henry County further west, with Joseph Bouldin winning election to the Virginia House of Delegates in 1806.
-His son (this man's father) won election to the U.S. House of Representatives in 1829, was re-elected once and after missing a term, was elected again, then died on the floor of the U.S. House of Representatives on February 11, 1834, when this man was barely of legal age, and was succeeded by his brother (this man's uncle) James Bouldin.
-In 1838, another brother/uncle, Louis C. Bouldin, began a decades-long career representing Charlotte, Lunenburg, Nottoway and Prince Edward Counties in the Virginia Senate.
+Lt.
+Wood Bouldin's son (this man's father) won election to the U.S. House of Representatives in 1829, was re-elected once and after missing a term, was elected again, then died on the floor of the U.S. House of Representatives on February 11, 1834, when this man was barely of legal age, and was succeeded by his brother (this man's uncle) James Bouldin.
+That uncle James Bouldin was also one of the founding subscribers for a new episcopal church building in Charlotte county in 1833, called Roanoke Church, and decades later in 1859-1860 this man would be one of the founding subscribers for a new church building in Marysville (replacing the old building designed by a former assistant to Thomas Jefferson which is now the reminder of the community known as Ca Ira).
+Meanwhile, in 1838, another brother/uncle, Louis C. Bouldin, began a decades-long career representing Charlotte, Lunenburg, Nottoway and Prince Edward Counties in the Virginia Senate.